See what’s happening in the waste and resource recovery space.

 Plastic bag ban

 Plastic pollution is an urgent environmental problem.
 Globally, thousands of tonnes of plastic enter our waterways and oceans each year.
-To combat this, the Victorian Government has announced that it is banning lightweight plastic shopping bags from late 2019.
+To combat this, the Victorian Government has banned lightweight plastic shopping bags from 1 November 2019.
 Coles and Woolworths banned them in mid-2018.
-For further information, visit the Vic Ban Bag Website
+If you are a business, for further information, visit the Vic Ban Bag Website

 What bags will be banned?